 Two days after the emotional flashback I notice my intention and action get slightly mixed up.
 For example, when I intend to delete a space in this text, I add one instead.
 I chuckle and then, with conscious effort, I delete both spaces.
 Lots of little things like that are occurring so everything is harder work than usual.
 I was going to drive up North for university today, but noticing these things makes me realise I need a couple more days to recover before a long drive.
 I spent the whole day in bed yesterday.
 I was working – writing, coaching, posting, applying, but from the comfort of my bed.

 In the past I would have criticised myself for not being able to carry on at ‘normal’ speed but I’ve learnt to be compassionate with myself instead.
 It makes such a difference.
 Emotional flashbacks don’t have to be destabilising – using mindfulness and compassion take the judgement away.
 Judgement makes everything feel bad.

 Whilst in bed yesterday I edited some photographs that I took whilst walking by the beach and along the canal in Lancashire.
 You can see them in this post.
 I’m really enjoying playing with the features of my editing app.
-This is another important part of recovery: doing things I enjoy.
-If you are interested in these art works, just email me.
+This is another important part of recovery: doing things we enjoy.

 6 thoughts on “Emotional Flashbacks Don’t Have to be Destabilising”